-I’ve shared all my feast-level Thanksgiving recipes.
-Those are still available, and never changing because they’ll taste as good this year as they have the last 7.
-But where many of us are keeping our groups small, I wanted to share something a little different for this year.
+Over the years, I’ve shared all my feast-level Thanksgiving recipes.
+Those are still available and never changing because they’ll taste as good this year as they have the last seven years.
+But in case you’re keeping your group small, I wanted to share something a little different for this year.
 An entire Thanksgiving dinner, in one post, portioned for four people (with some light leftovers).

 Perfect Thanksgiving Stuffed Turkey Breast